Article I. Establishment

 Section 5.
 Delegate Responsibility

-B. Attendance — Each Delegate is expected to attend monthly Council meetings, University-wide meetings, and Council committee meetings on which they serve.
-If a Council delegate is absent from three regularly scheduled Council monthly meetings in a row, or absent from five regularly scheduled Council meetings within a nine-month period, he or she will be replaced.
-The first alternate from the same electoral division (if possible) will be invited to complete the unexpired term of the replaced delegate. (see Amendment #8)
+B. Attendance — Each Delegate is expected to attend monthly Council meetings, University- wide meetings, and Council committee meetings on which they serve.
+When a Council member misses three consecutive Staff Council meetings, he/she will meet with the Executive Committee who will decide if such absences are excused or unexcused.
+If excused, member remains on Council; if unexcused, he/she is removed from Council and the first alternate from that electoral division will be appointed to complete the term of the delegate removed.
+The first alternate from the same electoral division (if possible) will be invited to complete the unexpired term of the replaced delegate.

 C. Resignation — In the event any delegate feels that he/she cannot fulfill his/her responsibilities, it is his/her obligation to notify the Council’s Chair immediately.